fastoch/Networking/Port_numbers.md

 ## Ephemeral ports

-They are short lived ports used for the client side of a connection.
+They are short-lived ports used for the client side of a connection.
+When your PC initiates a session to a web server, an ephemeral port will be used.
+This kind of port only lasts for the duration of the session.
+IANA suggests to use Dynamically assigned port numbers.

 ---
 EOF